zgou1616/TensorVis/README.md

 # TensorVis
-This is a course project of CSCI596 to explore the visualization of tensor field
+This is a course project of CSCI596 to explore the visualization of tensor field.

 ---
 ### Desription